kjkrol/jackson-mappers-wrapper/README.md

 ## Limitations

 It is impossible to deserialize (from XML or Json) immutable non annotated POJO.
-Jackson could deserialize object only if it provides:
+Jackson could deserialize object only if object provides:

 - a default constructor, or
 - one of its constructors, have to be annotated using @JsonCreator